 Sound good?
 Click below and let's get started on your ebook design!

-Another great tool I created for you to use right now— the E-book Starter Guide.
-This PDF will help you see the big picture as you start laying out your ebook, and can help you make some design decisions up front before you even crack open InDesign (or whatever program you’re using!).
-Drop in your name + email below to download the E-book Starter Guide right now.
-It includes a quick anatomy lesson in page layout design, plus two versions of a project planner (facing pages or single pages) for multi-page projects like e-books or other PDF documents.
+This guide will help you see the big picture as you start laying out your ebook, and can help you make some design decisions up front before you even crack open InDesign (or whatever program you’re using!).
+Drop in your name + email to download the E-book Starter Guide right now.